scragz/augmentations/README.md

-= Augmentations
+# Augmentations

-A tiny framework for helping solve common problem when using caches_action in rails apps: Still needing to show custom info for the current user, order, etc.
+A tiny framework for helping solve the common problem when using caches_action in rails apps: Still needing to show custom info for the current user, order, etc.

 First it loads the JSON of the current session info, by default from `/session/info.json`.
 All the augmentations are then called with this information.